Oswald Peraza Player Props: Yankees vs. Blue Jays

 - Peraza hit .306 with three doubles, a home run and six walks.

-- In nine of 21 games last season (42.9%) Peraza got at least one hit, and in five of those contests (23.8%) he picked up two or more.

-- Logging a trip to the plate in 21 games last season, he hit only one homer.
+- Logging a trip to the plate in 21 games last season, he hit only one round-tripper.

-- Peraza drove in a run in two games last year out of 21, but did not have multiple RBIs in either of those games.
+- Peraza drove in a run in two games last season out of 21, but did not have multiple RBIs in either of those games.

-- In seven of 21 games last year he scored a run, including multiple runs once.
+- In seven of 21 games last season he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.